bound1ess/todo-app/README.md

 Then reload the terminal and try again.

-## Documentation
+## Documentation checklist

-Checklist to help me with writing documentation.
+To help me with writing documentation.

 ### Project folder